Alienation (property law)

-In property law, alienation is the voluntary act of an owner of some property to dispose of the property, while alienability, or being alienable, is the capacity for a piece of property or a property right to be sold or otherwise transferred from one party to another.
+In property law, alienation is the voluntary act of an owner of some property to convey or transfer the property to another.
+Alienability is the quality of being alienable, i.e., the capacity for a piece of property or a property right to be sold or otherwise transferred from one party to another.
 Most property is alienable, but some may be subject to restraints on alienation.